tytydraco/yessleep/out/The_monster_under_my_bed_is_afraid_of_the_one_in_my_closet.md

 So yeah, I’m not exactly stunned when I see something out of the ordinary.

-*Still!* I hear you say. *Shouldn’t you have been a little bit frightened?!*
+*Still!* I hear you say, s*houldn’t you have been a little bit frightened?!*

 Well, here’s one more story for you: when I was eleven my family moved into a new house.
 There were only two bedrooms, and my parents were in the master.
 I *begged* them not to make me sleep in the other one.
 Want to know why?